Red vs Green Laser Level (Which to Choose for Which Job)

 The Best Application of Green Lasers

-A green laser level gives optimum visibility.
-So, it will be your best choice if you need maximum visibility.
 In an outdoor working environment, the green lasers take the lead.
 In this situation, you will have to disregard the cost and battery costs the green lasers have.
 And focus on their visibility output.

-An Overview of the Red Laser Levels
+Red Laser Levels

 red laser light

-Having explored the green laser levels, we will now drive our focus to the red laser levels.
+Having explored the green laser levels, we will focus on the red ones.
 The red lasers can be said to be the cheaper versions of the green lasers.
-They are by far the most commonly used lasers globally due to their cost.
-They are cheap and have fewer maintenance costs as compared to the green laser levels.

 We have already mentioned that the red light is at the end of the visible light spectrum.
-It is therefore somewhat difficult for the human eye to perceive this light.
-On the other hand, the green light is located right in the middle of the visible light spectrum, hence easily detected by the human eye.
-(2)
+It is, therefore, somewhat difficult for the human eye to perceive this light.

 • Wavelength interval of red light: 635 to 700 nm